- About

 Upon completion students will attain a well-rounded environmental education in the areas of their greatest interests and apply their knowledge towards questions of human impacts on the environment, climate change, land use, the intersections between them, and much more.

-Environmetrics concentration
+Environmetrics stream

 learn more

-This concentration applies statistical and quantitative knowledge to environmental problems.
+This stream applies statistical and quantitative knowledge to environmental problems.
 It encourages design of monitoring programs for environmental data collection, and development of theoretical justifications of statistical decisions with attention to law, ethics, and economy.

 Students apply statistical and quantitative knowledge including data science and big data to real-world environmental problems using monitoring programs to analyze surveys and design experiments.